rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/what_is_git/index.md

 - We manage code for automating the deployment of our own infrastructure and services (like our communication systems, our web servers or our collaboration tools) in private repositories

-- We manage the content (i.e. text) of this website, including the documentation for our projects and modules, in [a public repository](https://git.rollyourown.xyz/ryo-website/hugo-content)
+- We manage the content (i.e. text) of this website, including the documentation for our projects and modules, in a public repository mirrored [to Codeberg](https://codeberg.org/rollyourown-xyz/ryo-website-hugo-content) and [to GitHub](https://github.com/rollyourown-xyz/ryo-website-hugo-content)

 - We manage the theme (i.e. design) of this website in a (currently) private repository